1024inc/engineering-blog/eng-paths/software_engineer_3.md

 </td></tr>
 <tr><td markdown="1" style="font-weight:bold">

-- Solid technical understanding of 1 product / key component
+- Solid technical understanding of 1 product / key component.
-- Expert in one technology on one part of our stack
+- Expert in one technology on one part of our stack.
-- Strong proficiency in primary focus area (BE/FE/Data/or DevOps)
+- Strong proficiency in primary focus area (BE/FE/Data/or DevOps).

 </td></tr>
 <tr><td>